Canadian content: Film and television

-To an even greater extent than on radio, Canadian television programming has been a perennially difficult proposition for the broadcast industry, particularly dramatic programming in prime-time.
-It is much more economical for Canadian stations to buy the Canadian rights to an American prime-time series than to finance a new homemade production.
-Perhaps more importantly, given the reach of the major U.S. broadcast networks in Canada, it is virtually impossible to delay or modify a U.S. program's broadcast schedule, as regularly occurs in other foreign markets, to weed out failures or to otherwise accommodate homegrown programming.
+Canadian television programming, particularly dramatic programming in prime-time, has historically faced significant economic challenges compared to radio.
+Purchasing Canadian broadcast rights to an existing American prime-time series is generally less expensive for Canadian stations than financing a new domestic production.
+Additionally, given the extensive reach of major U.S. broadcast networks into Canada, Canadian broadcasters have limited ability to delay or modify U.S. programs' broadcast schedules — a practice used in some other foreign markets to reduce competition from imported programming or create space for domestically produced content.

 In English Canada, presently only the public network, CBC Television, devotes the vast majority of its prime time schedule to Canadian content, having dropped U.S. network series in the mid-1990s.
 The French-language industry, centered in Quebec, similarly places a larger emphasis on original productions, as they have historically been more profitable than dubs of imported English-language programming, and to prioritize the province's insular "star system" of local talent.
 The English commercial networks (CTV, Global and Citytv), conversely, rely on news and information programs for the bulk of their Canadian content while running mostly American network series, but do still commission some domestic productions for prime time broadcasts.

 Some have suggested that Canadian content minimums be enacted for movie theatres, in order to improve the visibility and commercial viability of Canadian film, although none have ever been put in place.
 Most film festivals in Canada devote at least a portion of their schedules to Canadian films, although this is by choice rather than government regulation; a few film festivals are devoted exclusively to Canadian films, although most screen a mix of Canadian and international films.
 However, as movie-based premium television services such as Crave, Super Channel, Hollywood Suite and Super Écran operate on television and thus must follow Canadian content regulations, they do acquire and program Canadian films; this often still represents a Canadian film's best opportunity to attract an audience beyond the film festival circuit.